TheMEMOLab/Bio326-NMBU/Doc/01_Metagenomic_Assembly.md

 #>   92 Mar 16 04:17 params.json
 ```

+**Bonus points**: Which of the output files from Flye do you think is the final draft assembly that we will continue our downstream analysis on?

 You can investigate some basic statistics of the Flye assembly using the assembly-stats software: